SADDLe: Sharpness-Aware Decentralized Deep Learning with Heterogeneous Data: Decentralized Learning Setup

 \subsection{Hyper-parameters}

-This section presents the hyper-parameters for results presented in Section \ref{results} and Appendix \ref{addresults}.
+This section presents the hyper-parameters for results presented in Section 6 (main paper) and Section \ref{addresults}.
 All our experiments were run for three randomly chosen seeds.
-We decay the learning rate by 10$\times$ after 50\% and 75\% of the training for all experiments except for ImageNet results in Table \ref{tab:ngmimnet} and Figure \ref{fig:comperror}.
+We decay the learning rate by 10$\times$ after 50\% and 75\% of the training for all experiments except for ImageNet results in Table 4 and Figure 2.
 For ImageNet, we decay the learning rate by 10$\times$ after 33\%, 67\%, and 90\% of the training.
-For Figure \ref{fig:comperror}, we use the StepLR scheduler, where the learning rate decays by 0.981 after every epoch.
-We use a Nesterov momentum of 0.9 for all our experiments except DPSGD and D-SADDLe in Table \ref{tab:dsamcf10_100}, for which we use no momentum.
-Note that similar to QGM \cite{qgm}, we keep $\mu=\beta$ for all our experiments.
+For Figure 2, we use the StepLR scheduler, where the learning rate decays by 0.981 after every epoch.
+We use a Nesterov momentum of 0.9 for all our experiments, and keep $\mu=\beta$, similar to QGM \cite{qgm}.
 We also use a weight decay of 1e-4 for all the presented experiments.
 Please refer to Table \ref{tab:hyper} for the learning rate, perturbation radius, number of epochs, and batch size per agent for all the experiments in this paper.
 For a fair comparison, we ensure that all the techniques utilize the same set of hyper-parameters.